What We Do

 - We authored or co-authored grant requests in the amount of over $250,000 that were recently approved for funding by the DNR.
 These grants will fund our water testing programs for the next 30 months, fund multiple shoreline improvement projects and contribute funds to help pay county personnel costs for implementing the Nine Key Element Plan.

-- We created a website that will help us spread our message and keep the public informed of our activities and progress.
+- We created a website and Facebook page that will help us spread our message and keep the public informed of our activities and progress.

 Approval of the 10-year, $8 million Nine Key Element Plan became the driving force behind the committee’s expanded mission statement and goals, and the driver for us to recently reorganize as a 501(c)(3) nonprofit and make our group more open and welcoming to all stakeholders from Plainfield on down to Lake Petenwell.
 Much of our efforts going forward will be focused on supporting the goals of this Nine Key Element Plan.